dingfuzhou/3DVision/README.md

-## State-of-the-Art Computer Vision Techniques
+## State-of-the-Art 3D Vision Techniques
 This repository provides an up-to-date techniques used for 3D scene understanding.

 =============================